 The United 40 Block 5 model was unveiled at this year’s IDEX arms show in Abu Dhabi in February, and made its first test light in March (see video below).
 Its estimated cost is $20-30 million range.

 Russian Defense Minister Sergei Shoigu said in June that aerial drones being developed in Russia for the military were inferior to similar foreign models.
-Russia has reportedly signed twocontracts with Israel.
-Under the first contract, signed in April 2009, Israel delivered two Bird Eye 400 systems (worth $4 million), eight I View MK150 tactical s ($37 million) and two Searcher Mk II multi-mission UAVs ($12 million).
+Russia has reportedly signed two UAS contracts with Israel.
+Under the first contract, signed in April 2009, Israel delivered two Bird Eye 400 systems (worth $4 million), eight I View MK150 tactical UAVs ($37 million) and two Searcher Mk II multi-mission UAVs ($12 million).
 The second contract was for the purchase of 36 UASs, worth a total of $100 million, was due for delivery in 2010.
 The shipment, however, has not been confirmed by the Russian Defense Ministry.

 ADCOM Systems, a group of firms headquartered in Abu Dhabi, specializes in manufacturing UAS, aerial targets, air traffic control radar systems, and advanced communication systems.
 It is unclear what are the drivers for the Russian decision to buy the new drone.
-United 40 is the first large drone developed byand in its current state the drone is far from operational or relevant for learning lessons the Russians don’t already know.
+United 40 is the first large drone developed by ADCM and in its current state the drone is far from operational or relevant for learning lessons the Russians don’t already know.